 Camarón: Paris 1987 (with Tomatito on guitar)

 On both the Paco and Tomatito accompanied Camarón discs above, you will also pick up on falsetas that come up later in each of these guitarists’ solo playing.
 It’s interesting to hear these themes in different contexts; it gives you a sense for how solo flamenco guitar is related to accompaniment and how the two evolve in tandem.

 Jose Serrano & Antonio El Agujetas: Two Cries for Freedom

-The final two discs by Esperanza Fernandez (Paco Fernández, Miguel Ángel Cortés, José Antonio Rodríguez on guitar) and Jose Mercé (Moraîto on guitar) are good examples of the state of contemporary cante and accompaniment.
-As with the other discs presented here, I’ve chosen these two because they make the compás a bit easier for a novice to track than other equally good disks.
-Don’t let this criteria mislead you, though—these are both excellent albums by any standard.
+Jose Mercé (with Moraito on guitar) offers another fine example of the state of contemporary cante and accompaniment.
+As with the other discs presented here, I’ve chosen this particular disc because it make the compas a bit easier for a novice to track.
+Don’t let this criteria mislead you, this album is also excellent by any standard.

 There’s no way, of course, that a short list like this can be anywhere near comprehensive.
 There is a ton of other great flamenco music out there – and more coming out every day.
 Do you have a favorite artist or album that’s not on this list – or something new you’re excited about?
 If so, please do share below!